Jan Abrahamsz Beerstraaten

 Jan Abrahamsz Beerstraaten or Johannes (Beerstrat or Bierstraten) (bapt.
-1 March 1622 in Amsterdam – buried 1 July 1666) was a Dutch painter of marine art, particularly of events of the First Anglo-Dutch War and Dutch-Swedish War.
+31 March 1622 in Amsterdam – 1 July 1666) was a Dutch painter of marine art, particularly of events of the First Anglo-Dutch War and Dutch-Swedish War.
 Van Beerstraten depicted ports (Civitavecchia) and cityscapes of Amsterdam, as well as many cities and villages in the Netherlands.
 He captured castles, churches and other buildings that no longer exist.